pentandra/lifepreserver/items/static/blog/posts/opening-knowledge/index.md

 can bring a unique perspective to a question.
 In general, we want to change how research is done and perceived.
 A new research culture is growing, and we want to help it grow.
 You could compare what we are trying to achieve to the beginnings of the World Wide Web.
-In the early [90]{.oldstyle}'s, the Web was the domain of technical futurists.
+In the early 90's, the Web was the domain of technical futurists.
 Now the Web is cool, and everyone seems to be on the Web in some form or fashion.
 Anyone can become a web developer, blogger, or contribute something in some way, without anyone else for permission.
 Anyone---a curious student to a professional scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country---should be able to share their journey of discovery in a simple, open way.
 This mechanism should be simple enough to track elementary questions and answers, and powerful enough to handle <a href="#alice">complex, data-intensive research</a>.
 It needs to open doors for collaboration within a research field and bridge fields of knowledge that have traditionally been isolated.
 We need something that allows anyone to publish every bit of the journey, from the most random piece of evidence to the most profound analysis in real time, as the research is progressing.
 And all this research needs to be accessible not only to people, but to machines as well.

 <figure id="alice" class="img" property="schema:image" resource="#alice" typeof="schema:ImageObject">
   <a property="schema:contentUrl" href="LRsaba_CERN_0212_00676.jpg" title="Click for maximum coolness"><img property="schema:thumbnail" src="LHR_alice.jpg" class="static" alt="People working on the ALICE detector at the Large Hadron Collider" /></a>
   <figcaption property="schema:caption">The <a href="http://cds.cern.ch/record/1436153">ALICE detector</a>, part of the Large Hadron Collider at <span property="schema:contentLocation">CERN</span>.
-Detectors along the LHC can produce <em>a lot</em> of data for research, <a href="https://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid" title= "Worldwide LHC Computing Grid on Wikipedia">about <span class="oldstyle">300</span> gigabytes per second</a>.
+Detectors along the LHC can produce <em>a lot</em> of data for research, <a href="https://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid" title= "Worldwide LHC Computing Grid on Wikipedia">about 300 gigabytes per second</a>.
 Image copyright <span class="oldstyle">© <span property="schema:copyrightYear">2012</span>--2015</span> <span property="schema:copyrightHolder" resource="http://home.web.cern.ch/">CERN</span>. <a href="http://copyright.cern.ch" rel="schema:publishingPrinciples">Used by permission</a>.</figcaption>
 </figure>

 So why does knowledge need to be opened up?
 And what would be the benefit of